MCC eCare Plan Implementation Guide

 Project Overview

-• Identified use cases to support the documentation and exchange of MCC eCare plan data within EHRs and related systems.
+• Identification of use cases to support the documentation and exchange of MCC eCare plan data within EHRs and related systems.

 • Identified, developed, and prioritized the necessary MCC data elements and clinical terminology standards and FHIR® mappings that will enable the standardized transfer of data across health settings.

-• Develop, test, and ballot an HL7® Fast Health Interoperability Resources (FHIR®) Implementation Guide based on the defined use cases and MCC data elements.
+• Developed, tested, and balloted an HL7® Fast Health Interoperability Resources (FHIR®) Implementation Guide based on the defined use cases and MCC data elements.

-Non-HL7 related activities of the MCC eCare Plan project will be facilitated through the AHRQ eCare Plan Project Confluence:
+Non-HL7 related activities of the MCC eCare Plan project were facilitated through the AHRQ eCare Plan Project Confluence:

-• The project includes the development and testing of open-source clinician and patient/caregiver- facing SMART-on-FHIR eCare plan applications for managing persons with MCC.
+• The project included the development and testing of open-source clinician and patient/caregiver- facing SMART-on-FHIR eCare plan applications for managing persons with MCC.

 History of the Care Plan and Electronic Care Plans